You have a brilliant idea, but you have no idea how to build a startup. And you can’t code. You have 4 options:

 3. Developers without marriage

-At a first glance it seems like a great second option: flexible and no commitment before having an experience.
+At first glance, it seems like a great second option: flexible and no commitment before having an experience.

-I have a long record on working with freelance developers.
-I really like the flexibility of picking the “perfect” profile for each challenge, I keep an organized database of all the freelancers that worked with me with a detailed profile and history of works together.
+I have a long record of working with freelance developers.
+I like the flexibility of picking the “perfect” profile for each challenge.
+I keep an organized database of all the freelancers that have worked with me, with a detailed profile and history of works together.
 Every time we have a project where we need to distribute work, we can pick the best one for each role.
-But choosing freelancers is not always a sea of roses, be aware of the aspects when considering this option without long experience on doing it.
+However, choosing freelancers is not always a sea of roses, be aware of these aspects when considering this option if you don’t have a lot of experience doing it.

-- Trust: How to trust freelance developers for main decisions?
-If you don’t have a long experience in development, you don’t know how to choose the best option in terms of programming language and all the architecture decisions.
-These are decisions that should be a done by someone with a great deal of experience and in an exempt position.
+- Trust: How do you know you can trust freelance developers for big decisions?
+If you don’t have a lot of experience in development, you may not know how to choose the best option in terms of programming language and all the architecture decisions.
+These decisions should be done by someone with a great deal of experience and in an exempt position.
 This is your CTO (if you already have one that has enough experience) or an outsourcing agency.
-A freelancer developer might be selling you that the best options is what he does for living.
-Take as an example a PHP developer, you come with a product vision that should clearly be implemented in Node.js, but (i) he is honest and he tells you that and put you in contact with another developer, (ii) he is still honest but his knowledge is strict to his experience, so he will not even know that there are options 100 xs better for your startup, (iii) he is not honest, he knows this is not the best options, but it is what he can offer, so he will convince you.
-Another reason and I shall say the more relevant is: the core tech decisions are fundamental for the scalability of your product in the long, mid and short run!
-The time of implementation, the stability of the system, the scalability of the requests and the costs with infrastructure that your system will require, will determine if your product tech wise will play its role or not when things start moving.
+A freelance developer might sell you what he does for a living as your best option.
+Let’s take a PHP developer, for example, you bring him a product vision which should clearly be implemented in Node.js – either (i) he is honest and tells you that and puts you in contact with another developer, (ii) he is still honest but his knowledge is strict to his experience, so he will not even know that there are options 100 xs better for your startup, (iii) he is not honest, he knows this is not the best options, but it is what he can offer, so he will convince you.
+Another reason and I shall say the more relevant one, is: the core tech decisions are fundamental for the scalability of your product in the long, mid and short run!
+The time of implementation, the stability of the system, the scalability of the requests and the costs with infrastructure that your system will require, will determine if your product tech-wise will play its role or not when things start moving.

 - Dependency: You must be sure he follows the industry standards for project organization and documentation.
-Otherwise, if he doesn’t follow the standards, is it TDD (Test Driven Development), CI/CO (Continuous Integration / Continuous Deployment), you name it, his code will be very difficult to be followed on by any other developers that might join the team later or occupy his seat if he leaves the project for any reason and he will be only owner of the key for your castle.
+Otherwise, if he doesn’t follow the standards, is it TDD (Test Driven Development), CI/CO (Continuous Integration / Continuous Deployment), you name it, his code will be very difficult to be followed by any other developers that might join the team later or occupy his seat if he leaves the project for any reason.
+The risk is that he will be the only person with a key to your castle.
 So be sure the developer is following the standards.

-- Scalability: You know you will need to scale as soon as it is required.
+- Scalability: You know you will need to scale sooner or later.
 This one relates to the previous point (dependency) but it is wider than that.
-When you chose to work with a developer then you will have one resource.
+When you chose to work with a developer, you choose to have one resource.
 If you need more resources you will have to through the process all over again.

-- Reliability with delivery & deadlines: As I told you before, I have a strong experience managing freelancers and about this point I’ve experienced 75% failed delivery & deadlines when first time working with a freelance developer.
-As I refer we only keep la creme de la creme and after a bad experience it is very improbable that we will work again and one of the reasons for our one-work-stands (non repeated developers) is they can’t make a proper time estimation, so they fail on average with c.
-200% departure from estimate.
+- Reliability with delivery & deadlines: As I told you before, I have a strong experience managing freelancers and about this point, I’ve experienced 75% failed delivery & deadlines when first working with a freelance developer.
+As I mentioned, we only keep la creme de la creme and after a bad experience, it is very improbable that we will work with that developer again.
+One of the reasons for our one-work-stands (non repeated developers) is that they can’t make a proper time estimation, so they fail on average with c.
+200% departure from the estimate.
 Did you hear that?
 200%.
-No they are not delinquents, it is really extremely hard to make a accurate time estimate for software development.
-So the technique we’ve adopted, also for code quality assessment is: we start with a simple task assignment (i.e. “please create this simple endpoint in our API”), if it goes well we give him a more complex task, and then we evaluate if we keep him or not.
-I believe that in your position this is not very attractive, because it is time consuming, delaying the commitment and you just want to get things done.
+No, they are not delinquents, it is extremely hard to make an accurate time estimate for software development.
+So the technique we’ve adopted, also for code quality assessment is: we start with a simple task assignment (i.e. “please create this simple endpoint in our API”), if it goes well we give them a more complex task, and then we evaluate if we keep them or not.
+I believe that in your position this is not very attractive, because it is time-consuming, delaying the commitment and you just want to get things done.
 Sure, but play safe, I always do it and don’t regret.

-- Work quality: As i referred about the CTO, look at his portfolio and ask an expert (an exempt one) to make a validation of the quality of the work.
+- Work quality: As I stated about the CTO, look at their portfolio and then ask an expert (an exempt one) to make a validation of the quality of the work.

-- Security & Confidentiality: In my experience I never had a problem of security or information breach with a freelancer, but I chose to work with delicate matters only with people I already trust a lot.
-So if your startup has a patent being submitted, or any kind of secret sauce you should play safe through a NDA.
+- Security & Confidentiality: In my experience, I never had a problem with security or information breach with a freelancer, but I chose to work with delicate matters only with people I already trust a lot.
+So if your startup has a patent being submitted, or any kind of secret sauce you should play safe through an NDA.

 4. Outsourcing with an agency